 (Posts area – Trash filter menu)

-The contents of the Trash will be listed in your Table of Posts.
-Select the post(s) you want to permanently delete by ticking the checkboxes next to their post title, then select either ‘Restore’ to restore your posts, or ‘Delete Permanently’ to permanently delete all selected posts using the Bulk Actions drop-down menu …
+The items you’ve placed in the Trash can be viewed in the Table of Posts.
+Select the post(s) you want to delete permanently by ticking the checkboxes next to their post title, then go to the Bulk Actions drop-down menu and select either ‘Restore’ to return your posts to the Table of Posts, or the ‘Delete Permanently’ option to permanently erase all the posts you have selected …

-You can also delete all posts by clicking on the ‘Empty Trash’ button’ …
+You can also erase all posts by clicking on the ‘Empty Trash’ button’ …

-If you chose ‘Restore’ from the Bulk Actions drop menu, your posts will be restored to the Table of Posts from the Trash …
+If you select ‘Restore’ from the Bulk Actions drop-down menu, your posts will be returned to the Table of Posts from the Trash …

 If you choose ‘Delete Permanently’ from the Bulk Actions dropdown menu, your posts will be permanently removed …

-Tip #2: Set the number of posts to display in the Posts area by clicking the ‘Screen Options’ tab at the top right-hand corner of your screen …
+Tip #2: Set the number of posts to display in your Posts panel by clicking the ‘Screen Options’ tab near the top right-hand corner of the screen …

-Enter the number of posts to display in the ‘Pagination’ > ‘Number of items per page’ field and click the ‘Apply’ button …
+Enter the number of posts you would like to display in the ‘Pagination’ > ‘Number of items per page’ field and click the ‘Apply’ button …

 (Screen Options tab – Number of posts to display)

-Depending on how many posts you have set to display, pagination may or may not show …
+Note: Depending on how many posts you have set, you may or may not see the pagination feature …

-Tip #3: The Screen Options panel also allows you to display or hide information in the Table of Posts …
+Tip #3: The Screen Options panel also allows you to display or hide information in the Posts table …

 (Show/Hide columns in the Table of Posts)